medialab/minet/docs/cli.md

 <h2 id="minetrc">minetrc config files</h2>

-Minet supports configuration files so you can skip some tedious command line arguments that you would need to provide each time else (such as `--token` for the crowdtangle commands).
+Minet supports configuration files so you can skip some tedious command line arguments that you would need to provide each time you call `minet` otherwise (such as `--token` for crowdtangle commands).

 Those configuration files can be written in YAML or JSON and can either be passed to minet using the `--rcfile` argument or will be searched at the following paths (with this precedence):